solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 - Switch back to the Azure Portal
 - Browse to the `PREFIX-pg-flex-eastus-16` instance
 - Under **Settings**, select **Networking**
+- Enable the **Allow public access from any Azure service within Azure to this server** checkbox
 - Under **Firewall rules**, add an entry for the IP address of your device
 - Select **Save**
 - Repeat for the `PREFIX-pg-flex-eastus-14` instance